StagOS-Devices/device_realme_RMX1831/README.md

 # repo init

-To initialize your local repository using the Pixel Experience trees to build ROM, use a command like this:
+To initialize your local repository, use a command like this:

-    repo init -u https://github.com/PixelExperience/manifest -b ten-plus
+    repo init -u git://github.com/LineageOS/android.git -b lineage-18.0

 # repo sync